JagarJaguar/startup/notes.md

 ## Service Notes
 - `.fetch` can grab things from 3rd party sources.
 Will use for the emoji API.
 As well as database I believe.
+- Test services with `*` to make sure they respond, otherwise cannot use.
+(Seems to be mostly for 3rd party).